-The defendant's tenancy will end automatically when a Final AVO is made restricting him from that residence.
+Your husband's tenancy will end automatically when a Final Apprehended Violence Order (AVO) is made restricting him from that residence.

 If you are not on the lease you can apply to the NSW Civil and Administrative Tribunal (NCAT) to be added as a tenant.

-If you don't want to stay in the apartment it is possible to end the tenancy without having to pay compensation to your landlord, since the Final AVO says that the co-tenant (your husband) cannot enter the apartment.
+If you don't want to stay in the apartment it is possible to end the tenancy without having to pay compensation to your landlord, since the Final AVO says that your husband cannot enter the apartment.

 If you live in social housing (Housing NSW, Aboriginal housing or community housing) you can also be added as a tenant.
 You can apply to your landlord or to NCAT.
 You will need to show that you fit the eligibility criteria for your landlord.

-For more information or help contact your local Tenants Advice and Advocacy Service or LawAccess NSW.
+For more information or help contact your local Tenants Advice and Advocacy Service.